Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

                 astbuilder.CallFunc("len", actualReader)))
 ```

-We create a custom writer to assign values into our list by index.
+We create a custom writer to store values into our at a given index.

 ``` go
         writeToElement := func(expr dst.Expr) []dst.Stmt {